ksassnowski/venture-docs/docs/installation.md

 }
 ```

 That's all the setup necessary.
-Next, let's look at how we can get our jobs to work inside workflow.
+Next, let's look at how we can get our jobs to work inside a workflow.